Instability of Nagaoka State and Quantum Phase Transition via Kinetic Frustration Control

 \textit{Acknowledgments}--- We thank S. Sherif for discussions on related work.
 This work is primarily supported by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences, under Early Career Award No.~DE-SC0024524.
 HJC acknowledges funding from the National Science Foundation (NSF) Grant No. DMR 2046570 under the CAREER program, and the National High Magnetic Field Laboratory (NHMFL).
 The NHMFL is supported by NSF/DMR-2128556 and the state of Florida.
 YP is supported by NSF Grants No.\ PHY-2216774 and No.\ DMR-2406524.
-DNS is supported by the U.S. DOE, Office of Basic Energy Sciences under Grant No. DE-FG02-06ER46305.
-The simulation used resources of the National Energy Research Scientific Computing Center, a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No.~DE-AC02-05CH11231, and local computing resources yquantum at CSUN, and Planck at FSU.
+DNS is supported by the U.S. DOE, Office of Basic Energy Sciences under Grant No. DE-FG02-06ER46305 for large-scale simulations of interacting systems.
+We used the Pascal computing resource at EU, yquantum at CSUN, and Planck at FSU for numerical simulations.

 \twocolumngrid

 \onecolumngrid

 {S\arabic{section}} {S\arabic{figure}} {S\arabic{equation}} {S\arabic{table}}